IBM/aspera-cli/README.md

 * This has not yet been officially released so things may change

-That being said, `ascli` is very powerful and gets things done, it&apos;s also a great tool to learn Aspera APIs.
+`ascli` is also a great tool to learn Aspera APIs.

-This manual addresses three parts:

-* `ascli` : The command line tool
-* `asession` : starting a FASP Session with JSON parameters
-* `Aspera` : includes a Ruby "FASPManager"

 In examples, command line operations (starting with `$`) are shown using a standard shell: `bash` or `zsh`.

-Command line parameters in example beginning with `my_`, like `my_param_value` are user-provided value and not fixed value commands.
+Command line parameters in examples beginning with `my_`, like `my_param_value` are user-provided value and not fixed value commands.

 # Quick Start